padiketeku/EarthObservation101-Practicals/Activity-09-Working with Temperature Data.md

 Assumes knowledge of previous actvities and that you can create spectral indices, including NDVI.

 ## Introduction
 Temperature is an environmental parameter useful for the monitoring of the biosphere, hydrosphere, atmosphere, and lithosphere.
 In-field measurement of temperature can be expensive and time-consuming, while thermal remote sensing provides a more cost-efficient method for a rapid collection of temperature data.
 Passive remote sensing systems utilising visible, near-infrared, and microwave sensors record reflected energy.
-In contrast, thermal sensors detect the temperature of materials by recording the emitted energy.
+In contrast, thermal sensors detect the temperature of materials by recording the emitted energy (see the figure below).
 The energy emitted is a product of the incident radiation the materials absorbed.
 Ideally, the more energy the materials absorb (hotter materials) the more energy they can emit.

 ![image](https://github.com/user-attachments/assets/c808f19c-dca0-4ab1-b787-62d953088403)